citusdata/cstore_fdw/README.md

 Introduction
 ------------

-This extension uses the Optimized Row Columnar (ORC) format for its data layout.
-ORC improves upon the RCFile format developed at Facebook, and brings the following benefits:
+This extension uses a format for its data layout that is inspired by ORC, the Optimized Row Columnar format.
+Like ORC, the cstore format improves upon RCFile developed at Facebook, and brings the following benefits:

 * Compression: Reduces in-memory and on-disk data size by 2-4x.
 Can be extended to support different codecs.